Brian Doyle (Canadian writer)

-Brian Doyle (born 12 August 1935) is a Canadian writer of novels and short stories.
+Brian Doyle (12 August 1935 – 1 January 2026) was a Canadian writer of novels and short stories.
 His children's books have been adapted into movies and plays.
 Many of his stories are drawn from his experiences growing up in the Ottawa area.
 He was awarded the NSK Neustadt Prize for Children's Literature in 2005 and was twice a finalist for the Hans Christian Andersen Award.

 His writings evoke a strong sense of location, reflecting urban Ottawa and the Gatineau Valley.
 Angel Square and Easy Avenue are set in Ottawa in the 1940s and 50's; Spud Sweetgrass represents Ottawa in the early 1990s.
 Uncle Ronald and Covered Bridge draw on Brian Doyle's childhood memories of Ottawa and the Gatineau Valley.

 Early life

-Doyle was born and grew up in an ethnically-diverse section of Ottawa, Ontario, spending summers with his family at a log cabin on the Gatineau River near Low, Quebec.
+Doyle was born on 12 August 1935 in an ethnically-diverse section of Ottawa, Ontario, where he also grew up.
+He spent summers with his family at a log cabin on the Gatineau River, near Low, Quebec.
 His upbringing was made difficult by a father who drank excessively and a mother worn out from caring for his mentally disabled older sister.
 He attended Glebe Collegiate Institute, where he participated in sports and wrote poetry for the school yearbook, but also fought, stole, and skipped school.
 He began writing short stories, some of which he submitted to magazines.
 Doyle then attended Carleton University in Ottawa, where he majored in journalism, and met his future wife Jackie Aronson.
 Before graduation, Doyle won a prize for an essay he wrote about the Gatineau River Valley.